0xADE1A1DE/USLH/README.md

-*The paper is accepted in USENIX Security 2023 Fall Round*
+*The paper is accepted in USENIX Security 2023 Fall Round* (A preprint verstion of the paper is available at [paper](https://cs.adelaide.edu.au/~yval/pdfs/ZhangBCSY22.pdf))

 ## Ultimate SLH

+### Experiment Environment
+The experiments have been tested on 8th, 9th, 10th Gen Intel Processors running Ubuntu 20.04.
+To compile the customized LLVM, you will need at least 8GB RAM.

 ### Limits of SLH
 In the paper, we evaulate several limits of implemented LLVM SLH and Strong SLH.